-'Images of India' is a small display of visually stunning material from the South Asia collections at the National Library of Scotland.
+'Images of India' was a small display of visually stunning material from the South Asia collections at the National Library of Scotland.
 From 6 July to 20 August.

 Enter the visual world of pre-Partition India as it has been seen over the centuries by both Indians and Scots.